4a50/reading-notes/HTML-structure.md

 ## Chapter 17: HTML5 tags<-- I know, out of order

 HTML5 is a much more robust version of the markup language.
-Consolditation some tags for use in structuring the web page.
+Consolditation of some tags for use in structuring the web page.

 These are some key tags that I think will come in handy that I didn't know before.

-+ `<hgroup>` used for grouping multiply <h> tags for the header
++ `<hgroup>` used for grouping multiply &lt;h&gt; tags for the header
   + or in an article too
 + `<nav>` used for navigation bars
-+ `<article>` acts as a container to for a section that could stand alone or be syndicated
++ `<article>` acts as a container for a section that could stand alone or be syndicated
 + `<aside>` contains information related to the page
-  + if **inside** an article it's for relevant infor for that article
+  + if **inside** an article it's for relevant info for that article
-+ `<figures>` contain information that is reference from the main flowof the article
++ `<figures>` contain information that is reference from the main flow of the article

 ## Chapter 8: Extra Markup

 So a few items here, that learned before in 101.
 But one thing that solidified my understanding a little more was the difference between a **class** and a **id**.

 A **class** is a tag that you can add to any other tags to group them together for CSS styling to be applied.
-Kinda a one stop shop for formatting everything with the same class.
+Kinda a one-stop-shop for formatting everything with the same class.

-A **id** is specific to one item, so any formatting that CSS does will apply *ONLY* to that item.
+An **id** is specific to one item, so any formatting that CSS does will apply *ONLY* to that item.

 Interesting read on the different versions of HTML.